Optimal Subsampling Algorithms for Big Data Regressions: Optimal Subsampling Strategies

 \subsection{Non-asymptotic Properties}

-In this section, we derive some finite sample properties of the subsample estimator based on optimal subsampling probabilities $\bm{\pi}^{\mathrm{mV}}$ and $\bm{\pi}^{\mathrm{mVc}}$.
-The results are presented in the form of excess risk for approximating the mean responses and they hold for fixed $r$ and $n$ without requiring any quantity to go to infinity.
-These results shows the factors that affect the approximation accuracy.
+We derive some finite sample properties of the subsample estimators based on optimal subsampling probabilities $\bm{\pi}^{\mathrm{mV}}$ and $\bm{\pi}^{\mathrm{mVc}}$ in this section.
+Results are presented in forms of excess risks for approximating the mean responses and they hold for fixed $r$ and $n$ without requiring any quantity to go to infinity.
+These results show factors that affect the approximation accuracy.